 For power management company Eaton, diversified operations are key to a healthy business.
 Helping customers manage electrical, hydraulic and mechanical power with efficiency and safety, Eaton provides an array of products, from automation controls and wiring devices, across five industry segments.
 It also manufactures components for the vehicle and aerospace sectors, and sells clutches and brakes under the Airflex brand.
 The company has a worldwide reach, and came into its current being following the acquisition of

-Eaton organizes its business into five primary segments: Electrical, Hydraulics, Truck, Automotive, and Aerospace.
-Top segment Electrical pulls in about 45% of sales, but the remainder is well dispersed among the other four segments.
+Eaton organizes its business into five primary segments: Electrical Products, Electrical Systems & Services, Hydraulics, Aerospace and Vehicle.
+The two electrical segments together pull in about 60% of sales, with the remainder spread among the other three segments.

 The Electrical Products segment specializes in electrical and industrial components, power supply and circuit protection, and lighting products.
 Electrical Systems & Services focuses on the distribution and security of power distribution.
 Hydraulics makes connectors, filters, hoses, motors, pumps, and valves, as well as electronics and software for mobile and industrial applications.